Biden quadruple Trump's refugee ceiling after backlash | ExBulletin

 Biden quadruple Trump’s refugee ceiling after backlash

-WASHINGTON (AP) President Joe Biden officially raised the national refugee admissions ceiling to 62,500 this year on Monday, weeks after facing a bipartisan force backlash for his delay in replacing the record ceiling set by former President Donald Trump.
+WASHINGTON (AP) President Joe Biden officially raised the national refugee admissions ceiling on Monday to 62,500 this year, weeks after facing a bipartisan force backlash for his delay in replacing the record ceiling set by former President Donald Trump.

 Refugee resettlement agencies have been waiting for Biden to quadruple the number of refugees allowed to enter the United States this year since Feb.
 12, when a presidential proposal was submitted to Congress, indicating he planned to do so.

 But the presidential decision was not signed until Monday.
 Biden said he must first expand the tight eligibility criteria put in place by Trump that had barred most refugees from entering.
 He did so last month in an emergency decision.
-But he also said the Trumps cap of up to 15,000 refugees this year remains justified by humanitarian concerns and is otherwise in the national interest, indicating that Biden intends to keep it.
+But he also said Trump’s cap of up to 15,000 refugees this year remains justified by humanitarian concerns and is otherwise in the national interest, “indicating that Biden intended to keep it.

 This sparked a strong crackdown for not at least taking the symbolic step of allowing more refugees into the United States this year.
 Second-row Senate Democrat Dick Durbin of Illinois called that initial limit unacceptable, and within hours the White House quickly corrected its course.
 The administration has promised to raise the historically low cap by May 15, but the White House has said it likely won’t hit the previously described 62,500 Biden.